 Massage Therapy Program Curriculum

-Classes begin quarterly, Spring, Summer, Fall and Winter Semesters offer one full-time and one part-time class schedule each.
+Classes begin quarterly, Spring, Summer, Fall, and Winter semesters offering full-time and part-time class schedules.
 When the student enrolls, he/she is given a predetermined start and end date.
-The course sequence is prearranged by the Director and ensures that all courses follow a logical progression.
+The course sequence is prearranged and ensures that all courses follow a logical progression.
 The student must be able to commit to this schedule for the entire length of the program.
 The two different class schedules offer options for either weekday or evening/weekend classes, allowing students to decide what works best for their current lifestyle.
 The different options for the predetermined course schedule are shown below.
-(Community Outreach hours will be scheduled outside of the normal class hours.)

 History, theory, benefits, and techniques of Swedish massage are presented.
 Instruction includes massage movements, correct draping, hygiene, proper body mechanics, and the mind-body-spirit connection.
 Students learn fundamental massage movements and how to apply them along with stretching and range of motion techniques.
 Upon completion of the course, the student will be able to perform a full body massage.